MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>This method gets the description of the assignment and displays it to the user.
 The assignment that the user clicks on is passed in as a
-	parameter and the system gets the data for that assignment.</td>
+	parameter and the system gets the data for that assignment.

+Parameters:
+Assignment - The assignment object that the user has clicked on.
+This is used to get the correct assignment details.

+Return:
+None</td>
   </tr>
 </tr>
 <tr>